mmertsock/speceasy/readme.md

     ------------ FULL RESULTS ------------
     given an input of 1
     when running FizzBuzz
-    it should return a stringified 1
+    then it should return a stringified 1

     1 passed, 0 failed, 0 skipped